 Successful corporate strategy is created and continually nurtured and changed within a formalized Strategic Building Block Framework.

-The questions that initiate creation of the framework and are continually refreshed during the strategy life cycle include:
+The questions that initiate the creation of the framework during the strategy life cycle include:

 - What is our corporate culture and personality?